camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-instance/post-variables.html.md

 Updates or deletes the variables of a process instance.
-Updates precede deletes.
-So if a variable is updated AND deleted, the deletion overrides the update.
+Updates precede deletions.
+So, if a variable is updated AND deleted, the deletion overrides the update.

 Method